rahuldevyadav/rahuldevyadav.github.io/_posts/DSA - Arrays.md

 > Array's are defined as "collection of same type of elements stored in contiguous memory locations".

-The main characterstic of array's are
+The main characterstic of array's are:

+	1. It can store data of same data types.
+	2. Array elements are stored at contigunous memory location.
+	3. Each element has unique index.
+	4. The size of array is predifined and cannot be modified.